jbcodeforce/nodejs-kafka/README.md

 ### Event sourcing specific:

 To implement event sourcing we need ordered event and event type.
 So we delete the topic and recreated it with one partition so events are ordered.
-We added a type to the event.
+We added a type to the order event definition.

 The OrderESProducer.ts is a TypeScript implementation of the event producer and it creates order events with different event type so now the state of the Order can be recreated.
 The order classes are defined in the OrderDomain.ts.